DataDog/stratus-red-team/docs/attack-techniques/philosophy.md

 - Good: Delete a CloudTrail trail
 - Bad: Run `sts:GetCallerIdentity`
     - While attackers might use this API call, it is in no way indicative of attacker activity, as it's used by many services and client applications.
     - It isn't emulating activity that could reasonably be thought to be malicious.

 Stratus Red Team's goal is *not* to re-implement all AWS API calls that may be used by an attacker.

+## Be Self-Sufficient

+An attack technique should not be dependent on the state of the cloud environment it's run against.

+- Good: Create an EBS snapshot and share it
+- Bad: Expect an EBS snapshot exists in the account prior to running Stratus Red Team